insected/bobbae_gcp-wiki/Cryptography.md

 ## cert manager

 [cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller.
-It can help with issuing certificates from a variety of sources, such as Let’s Encrypt, HashiCorp Vault, Venafi, a simple signing key pair, or self signed.
+It can help with issuing certificates from a variety of sources, such as [Let’s Encrypt]( https://letsencrypt.org/
+) , [HashiCorp Vault](  https://www.vaultproject.io/  ), [Venafi]( https://www.venafi.com/ ), a simple signing key pair, or self signed.

 It will ensure certificates are valid and up to date, and attempt to renew certificates at a configured time before expiry.

-It is loosely based upon the work of kube-lego and has borrowed some wisdom from other similar projects such as kube-cert-manager.
+It is loosely based upon the work of [kube-lego]( https://github.com/jetstack/kube-lego   ) and has borrowed some wisdom from other similar projects such as kube-cert-manager.

 # [Let's Encrypt](https://letsencrypt.org/)